19hours/sg-statutes/Acts/Immigration Act.md

 [12/70; 60/73; 13/77; 35/84; 34/89; 38/93; 41/95; 34/98; 53/2004; 33/2007; S 22/89; S 227/95]

-(1A) Where, in the case of any offence under subsection (1)(e), it is proved to the satisfaction of the court that the defendant has at the same time employed more than 5 immigration offenders, the defendant shall be punished, subject to section 231 of the Criminal Procedure Code (Cap.
-68), with caning in addition to the punishment prescribed for that offence.
+(1A) Where, in the case of any offence under subsection (1)(e), it is proved to the satisfaction of the court that the defendant has at the same time employed more than 5 immigration offenders, the defendant shall be punished, subject to sections 325(1) and 330(1) of the Criminal Procedure Code 2010, with caning in addition to the punishment prescribed for that offence.

 [15/2010 wef 02/01/2011]

 [41/95]

-(1B) Where, by virtue of section 231 of the Criminal Procedure Code (Cap.
-68), the defendant referred to in subsection (1A) is not punishable with caning, he shall, in lieu of caning, be punished with a fine not exceeding $10,000.
+(1B) Where, by virtue of sections 325(1) and 330(1) of the Criminal Procedure Code 2010, the defendant referred to in subsection (1A) is not punishable with caning, he shall, in lieu of caning, be punished with a fine not exceeding $10,000.

 [15/2010 wef 02/01/2011]